|The entrance to Tower Cabana; show your pass and get a towel. (September 1961)|

 |The former Tower Cabana Club site.|

-NOTE: The McDonald's on the SE corner of Jersey and Peterson Avenues was next door to the Tower Cabana Club.
-It was the first McDonald's in Chicago.
+NOTE: The McDonald's on the SE corner of Peterson and Jersey Avenues was next door to the Tower Cabana Club.
+It was the first McDonald's IN the city of Chicago (the first McDonald's in Illinois was in Des Plaines).
 It was opened by James E. Maros, and was an original red & white tiled, eat-out-side building, located at 3241 West Peterson Avenue.
-It opened in late 1955 and is still the location of a McDonald's.Brotman's family plan for "poolside living" was extensive, costing $300,000 in 1955 ($2,845,000 today).
+It opened in late 1955 and is still a McDonald's.Brotman's family plan for "poolside living" was extensive, costing $300,000 in 1955 ($2,845,000 today).
 The club had a snack bar, a wading pool designed for the toddler set, day camp activities under competent instructors, and a playground area far enough away from the cabanas to ensure a little peace and quiet for parents.
 Outdoor dances were scheduled for summer evenings.

 |And at the end of the day, there's dancing.
 Dapper Dan Belloc's combo (they're the ones in the cool Bermuda shorts) provide the music while the high school set does the hokey-pokey.
 Every day is a busy one at the Tower Cabana -- and the teens have great fun, from early morning arrival until parents call a curfew -- or perhaps, join them for a swim.|